Northampton Saints is now regularly competing at the top end of Aviva Premiership Rugby and in the knockout stages of the Heineken Cup.

 We want to stay here.
 Franklin's Gardens is our home.
 We are proud to be a part of the fabric of Northampton and proud to take the town's name onto a global stage.
 This is why we want this development to take place.

-Club, community, town and county will all benefit from the additional revenues which will be generated by the new North Stand.
+Club, community, town and county will all benefit from the additional revenues which will be generated by the Barwell Stand.